faisal244/mini-project-word-guess-game/README.md

-# Week 4 mini project - Word Guess
+# Mini project - Word Guess

-In this activity, you will build a game using JavaScript and Web APIs.
+This is a simple word guessing game i built using Vanilla JavaScript and Web APIs.

 ## Acceptance Criteria